Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Proposed Approach

-To see our idea, we first extend the algorithm in \eqref{eq:oldalgo} to cover both the deep GCCA cases and describe both cases as a unified framework.
+To see our idea, we first extend the algorithm in \eqref{eq:oldalgo} to cover both the deep GCCAcases and describe both cases as a unified framework.
 For the formulation in \eqref{eq:maxvar_general}, using the alternating optimization idea as in \eqref{eq:oldalgo}, the updates can be summarized as follows:

 Note that the subproblem in \eqref{eq:generalQupdate} may not be solvable in the deep GCCA case.
 Even in the linear GCCA case, exactly solving the linear least squares problem may take too much time.
 Reasonable approximations may be a number of (stochastic) gradient descent iterations, as one will see later.
 In the deep GCCA case, the gradient w.r.t. $\bm \theta_i$ (i.e., the neural network weights) can be computed using back-propagation \cite{rumelhart1986learning}.